Quantum-classical correspondence in spin-boson equilibrium states at arbitrary coupling

-To illustrate the impact of temperature on the regime boundaries, we further compute $\sx$ and $\sz$ over a wide range of coupling strengths ($10^{-3} < \relstr < 10^4$) and temperatures ($10^{-3} < 2\kBT/\hbar\wL <10^3$), and compare the results with those of the \UW, \WK, and \US{} approximations.
-To determine if an approximation is good enough, we require that the relative error compared to the exact quantum \MF{} prediction must be less than $4\cdot10^{-3}$.
-Fig.~\ref{fig:regimes}c) shows the various coupling ranges as a function of $\relstr$ and $T$.
+Beyond the zero temperature case, we compute $\sx$ and $\sz$ with the numerically exact \QMF{} state over a wide range of coupling strengths and temperatures, and compare the results with those of the \UW, \WK, and \US{} approximations allowing an error of $4 \cdot 10^{-3}$, as above.
+Fig.~\ref{fig:regimes}c) shows how pairs of $\relstr$ and $T$ fall into various coupling regimes.
 One can see that, at elevated temperatures, the coupling regime boundaries shift towards higher coupling $\relstr$.
 Thus at higher temperatures, $2\kBT/\hbar\wL \gtrsim 10$, the \UW{} and \WK{} approximations are valid at much higher coupling strengths $\relstr$ than at $T=0$.
-At higher temperatures, we also observe an emerging linear relation, $2\kBT/\hbar\wL \propto \relstr$, for all three regime boundaries.
+At higher temperatures we also observe an emerging linear relation, $2\kBT/\hbar\wL \propto \relstr$, for all three regime boundaries.
+The temperature dependence of the border between the weak and intermediate coupling regime has previously been identified to be linear by C.~Latune~\cite{latune2021b}.

-The above coupling regime results apply for a quantum spin.
-However, a similar analysis can be done for a classical spin and detailed plots analogous to that of Fig.~\ref{fig:regimes} are shown in \supp~\ref{sec:classregimes}.
-Surprisingly, we find that the classical regime boundary values of $\relstr$ significantly differ from those for the quantum spin, e.g. by a factor of 10 for the \WK{} approximation.
-This implies that whether a particular coupling value $\relstr$ is ``weak coupling'' or not, depends on whether one considers a quantum spin or a classical spin.
-We suspect this discrepancy is related to the fact that, while for the classical case the entire dependence on the environment is contained in the reorganisation energy $\Q$, the dependence on the environment spectral density is significantly more complex in the quantum case~\cite{anders2011}.

-\textbf{Discussion.} We have characterised the equilibrium properties of the $\theta$--angled spin boson model via the mean force Gibbs state approach.
-For the classical counterpart of this model, we found an analytical expression for $\tsysMFGS$, valid at all coupling strengths.
-As a second result, we proved that the large-spin limit of the quantum \MFGS{} state is precisely this classical \MFGS{} state at all coupling strengths, provided that the coupling is scaled as the inverse square root of the spin length.
-Surprisingly, we further find that the environment-induced coherences, present in the quantum \MFGS{}, persist for a classical spin whenever the environment interaction is anisotropic (i.e. $\theta \neq 0, \pi/2$).
-This implies that observation of a spin alignment that deviates from the bare spin Hamiltonian basis does not, by itself, provide sufficient evidence of quantum behaviour.

-Introducing a relative coupling parameter $\relstr$, we identified four different coupling regimes, \UW, \WK, \IM, \US, and specified their range of validity.
-Importantly, the relevance of the different regimes is strongly temperature dependent, with weak coupling approximations being valid at larger $\relstr$ for higher temperatures.
-We further found that there are quantitative differences between the classical and quantum notions of ``weak'' and ``strong'' coupling.